-(e) Use of Assumptions and Estimates
+(f) Use of Assumptions and Estimates

 The preparation of financial statements, in conformity with Canadian generally accepted accounting principles, requires the Trustee to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying disclosures.
 Although these estimates are based on the Trustee's knowledge of current events and actions the Trust may undertake in the future, actual results may differ from the estimates.
+These estimates and assumptions are reviewed periodically and, as adjustments become necessary they are reported in excess of revenues and expenses in the periods in which they become known.

-(f) Financial Instruments
+(g) Financial Instruments

-The Trust invests in certain financial instruments.
-It recognizes its financial instruments when the Trust becomes party to the relevant contractual provisions.
+The Trust recognizes its financial instruments when the Trust becomes party to the relevant contractual provisions.
 All financial instruments are initially recorded at their fair value including financial assets and liabilities originated and issued in a related party transaction with management.
 Financial assets and liabilities originated and issued in all other related party transactions are initially measured at their carrying or exchange amount in accordance with CICA 3840 Related Party Transactions.

-The Company subsequently measures cash at fair value.
+The Trust measures cash at fair value.
 All other financial assets and liabilities are subsequently measured at amortized cost.
+The carrying value of financial assets and liabilities reflected in the statement of financial position approximate their respective fair values.